-Operations and Maintenance plans will be developed in collaboration with the City of Toronto and others as part of the design process.
-The plans will consider items such as canoe and kayak launches, and temporary paths of travel, such as a portable non-slip beach access mats, snow, and ice removal, etc., to ensure they remain in good working order.
+Operations and maintenance plans will be developed in collaboration with the City of Toronto and others as part of the design process.
+The plans will consider items such as canoe and kayak launches, temporary paths of travel, such as a portable non-slip beach access mats and snow and ice removal, to ensure they remain in good working order.
 Plans will also consider inspections to be completed following inclement weather in case of significant changes in water levels.
-Temporary paths or fixtures must be inspected to ensure that they remain usable and are clear of any obstructions.
+Temporary paths or fixtures will be inspected to ensure that they remain usable and are clear of any obstructions.